-Safety clothing and devices provided by the Department shall continue to be provided as long as the need exists.
-The Association will encourage all Unit members to utilize said safety clothing and devices to the fullest extent possible.
+All safety clothing and devices, as determined by the Department shall continue to be provided as long as the need exists.
+The Department and the Association will require all Unit members to utilize said safety clothing and devices to the fullest extent possible.

 The Department will make every reasonable effort to provide safe working conditions.
-The Association will encourage all Unit members to perform their work in a safe manner.
-Each employee should be alert to unsafe practices, equipment, and conditions, and should report any hazardous condition promptly to his/her immediate supervisor.
+The Department and the Association will encourage all Unit members to perform their work in a safe manner.
+Each employee should be alert to unsafe practices, equipment, and conditions, and should report any hazardous condition promptly to their immediate supervisor.
 Said supervisor should:

-- A. Correct or eliminate the hazardous condition if correction or elimination thereof is within the authority and capability of the supervisor; - B. Safeguard a hazardous condition in such a manner as to preclude injury to personnel and/or property damage, and promptly report the nature and location of the hazardous condition to next level of supervision designated by departmental management for said purpose, if elimination of the hazardous condition is not within the immediate supervisor's capability; or,

-C. Promptly report the problem to the next level of supervision or inform the Department's Safety Coordinator about the problem if elimination of the hazardous condition is not within the capability of the second level of supervision to correct.
+- A. Correct or eliminate the hazardous condition if correction or elimination thereof is within the authority and capability of the supervisor; - B. Safeguard a hazardous condition in such a manner as to preclude injury to personnel and/or property damage, and promptly report the nature and location of the hazardous condition to next level of supervision designated by departmental management for said purpose, if elimination of the hazardous condition is not within the immediate supervisor's capability; or, - C. Promptly report the problem to the next level of supervision or inform the Department's Safety Coordinator about the problem if elimination of the hazardous condition is not within the capability of the second level of supervision to correct.